 Once an agreement is reached, solicitors can draw up an agreement that can be submitted to court for approval and made into an Order.
 There is no need for the parties to attend court throughout the process.

 At Miller Samuel Hill Brown our team of family law experts will help you to decide if collaborative law is right for you and then assist throughout in reaching an agreement.
 For expert advice on collaborative law or any family law issue, contact our team based in Glasgow City Centre.
-Our family lawyers also help clients in Glasgow’s West End, South Side, Paisley and across Renfrewshire, Lanarkshire and Central Scotland, led by Charles Brown.
+Our family lawyers also help clients in Glasgow’s West End, South Side, Paisley and across Renfrewshire, Lanarkshire and Central Scotland.
 Please call 0141 221 1919 or fill out our online contact form.